 Verse 12.
 To ask for his share of the father's estate while the father is still alive is the height of scandalous greed.
 The son is saying, in effect, "You are as good as dead as far as I am concerned."

 But the scandal is escalated by the father agreeing!
 And not only the father.
 Even the eldest son accepts his share of the estate.
-(Note that the text does NOT say the father gave the youngest son his share.
+(Note that the text does NOT say the father gave only the youngest son his share.
 It says, "he divided his property between THEM (his two sons).")

 The father and the eldest son both had the duty to protect the honour of their family by refusing the request of the younger son.
 If anything, the youngest son should have been disinherited immediately.